kediashruti09/command-line-calculator/README.md

 The Command Line Calculator relies on the following Python modules:
 - math: provides mathematical functions and constants
+- argparse: makes it easy to write user-friendly command line interfaces

 Please ensure that you have Python 3. x installed on your system to run the calculator.